damar-wicaksono/uqtestfuns/docs/getting-started/about-uq-test-functions.md

 and some observed data.
 ```

-UQ test functions are unique in this way:
-_the input variables are modeled probabilistically
-as a joint multivariate random variable_.
+UQ test functions are unique in this way: _the input variables are modeled probabilistically  as a joint multivariate random variable_.
-In most cases, the specification of the inputs
-(the distribution, parameters, and dependence structure)
-are given as part of the problem.
+In most cases, the specification of the inputs (the distribution, parameters, and dependence structure) are given as part of the problem specification.

 ```{margin}
 Some typical questions in UQ analyses
 ```

-Given both the function and the input specification,
-in a typical UQ analysis, we would ask the following questions:
+Given both the function and the input specification, in a typical UQ analysis, we would ask the following questions:

 - _what is the mean and variance of the output_? (uncertainty propagation)
 - _which input variables drive the uncertainty in the output_? (sensitivity analysis)
 - _what is the probability that an overflow occurs_? (reliability analysis / rare event estimation)

-Granted, this model is an oversimplification of the real situation
-and most probably not used to make any real-world decision.
+Granted, this model is an oversimplification of the real situation and most probably not used to make any real-world decision.
-But as far as a test function goes,
-this function exhibits some challenging features for a UQ analysis method.
+But as far as a test function goes, this function exhibits some challenging features for a UQ analysis method.
 Specifically, the function:

 - is multidimensional
 - contains non-uniform random variables
 - involves some interaction terms between the input variables

-Before a new UQ method is applied to a real-world problem
-to answer similar questions as the above,
+Before a new UQ method is applied to a real-world problem to answer similar questions as the above,
-it might be a good idea to check if the method can perform well
-when applied to the well-known flood model.
+it might be a good idea to check if the method can perform well when applied to the well-known flood model.

 ## Why use UQ test functions